taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 1

-Iri: *"Soka, the landing team is back!"*
+Iri: *"Soka, the landing team is coming back!"*

 We see a [dock landing ship](https://en.wikipedia.org/wiki/Dock_landing_ship) of the **WORLD GOV** Peacekeepers, the planetside branch of the **WORLD GOV** military.
+The ship is near the lush, marshy coastline of Florida.
 We see a faint outline of Iri camouflaged against the stern of the ship, just above the entrance to the well deck, watching incoming amphibious vehicles bustling with Peacekeepers in full environmental hazard suits.

+Cut to -- We see the shimmering outline of a fully camouflaged Asoka is in the ship's galley, stuffing armloads of food into their jacket, which they've tucked into their trousers.

+We see a view of Asoka's wide eyes, on a face somewhat thinner than before, from behind their face veil.
+The inside of the face veil shows the view that Iri sees, hanging onto the outside of the ship.

+Iri: *"Soka, they've reached the ship!"*

+Asoka runs to a corner of the galley, where they kick open a panel, dump their food into one side of the opening, and squeeze themselves in towards the other side of the opening.
+They replace the panel and seal the edges with a fabric tape that, after a moment, integrates itself into the surrounding metal, and the panel seemingly disappears.

+Asoka: *"I'm in!"*

+### Page 2

+Asoka lies on their back in the interstitial space of the ship, surrounded by canned food, packets of freeze-dried fruits and vegetables, and a pile of institutional white flour bread rolls.
+They've turned off their camouflage, and we see that their clothes are now embroidered with eSyrup thread, which glimmer in elaborate, rune-like patterns.
+Asoka now also wears a utility belt, and out of one pocket we see the trailing ends of the fabric tape that sealed and hid Asoka's entry panel.
+They've pulled off their head veil in order to stuff one of the bread rolls into their mouth.